How to Boost Your Mental Health by Improving Your Sleep Habits

 While diet and exercise can have a profound effect on your mental health -- and therefore your sleep quality -- there’s more to it than that.
 Here are a few ideas for improving your sleep by stopping stress at the source.

-● If you are struggling with your mental health, counseling and medications can help treat anxiety and depression
+● If you are struggling with your mental health, counseling from Wellness Psychiatry can help treat anxiety and depression.

 ● Similarly, reducing clutter throughout your home may boost your mental health and give you a more positive outlook.